arbitrary-number/quantum-number/CLAIM_OF_ORIGIN.md

 **Copyright Status**: 100% copyright ownership maintained by the Arbitrary Number Project Team
 **License Framework**: Apache License 2.0 exclusively - no public domain dedication
-**Patent Protection**: Comprehensive patent license grants with defensive termination clauses
+**Rights Reservation**: All legal rights reserved under Copyright, Common Law, and applicable intellectual property law
+**Patent Rights**: Patent rights, if any, governed strictly by Apache License 2.0 terms - no broad patent license granted
 **Attribution Requirements**: Mandatory attribution and license preservation in all derivative works
-**Commercial Use**: Permitted under Apache 2.0 terms with full legal clarity
+**Commercial Use**: Permitted only under Apache 2.0 terms with full legal clarity
+**Legal Precedence**: Apache License 2.0 terms take precedence in case of any doubt as to legal precedence
 **Legal Jurisdiction**: Worldwide enforceability with clear legal standing

+**Triple Protection Framework**: The work is protected under prior art, copyright, and the Apache License 2.0.
+All legal rights are reserved under Copyright and Common Law.

 **Public Domain Rejection**: This project explicitly rejects public domain dedication due to its legal ambiguities, lack of patent protection, and inconsistent international recognition.
 The Apache 2.0 license provides superior legal protection while maintaining open innovation principles.